Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Introduction

 Another method to address data scarcity is to collect images and labels by data mining~\cite{Wang2017ChestXray, Yan2018DeepLesion}.
-This strategy can produce large-scale datasets with minimal manual effort, but at the cost of imperfect mined labels.
-Taking DeepLesion~\cite{Yan2018graph, Yan2018DeepLesion} as an example, it was collected by mining lesion annotations directly from the picture archiving and communication system (PACS), which stores the lesion marks~\cite{Eisenhauer2009RECIST} produced by radiologists during their routine work.
-DeepLesion includes over 32K lesions of various body parts in computed tomography (CT) scans.
-Despite its large scale, DeepLesion has a limitation: not all lesions in every slice were annotated.
-This is because radiologists generally mark only representative lesions in each scan subjectively in their routine work~\cite{Eisenhauer2009RECIST}.
+It can produce large-scale datasets with small manual efforts, but the mined labels are often imperfect.
+Take the DeepLesion dataset~\cite{Yan2018graph, Yan2018DeepLesion} as an example.
+It was collected by mining lesion annotations directly from the picture archiving and communication system (PACS), which stores the lesion markers~\cite{Eisenhauer2009RECIST} already annotated by radiologists during their routine work.
+DeepLesion includes over 32K lesions on various body parts in computed tomography (CT) scans.
+Along with its large scale and ease of collection, DeepLesion also has a limitation: not all lesions in every slice were annotated.
+This is because radiologists generally mark only representative lesions in each scan~\cite{Eisenhauer2009RECIST} in their routine work.
 This missing annotation or partial label problem will cause incorrect training signals (some negative proposals are actually positive), resulting in a lower detection accuracy.